sdiehl/wiwinwlh/tutorial.md

 1. Lexer.x
 1. Parser.y

-Running the standalone commands will generate the Haskell source for the modules.
+Running the standalone commands will generate will take Alex/Happy source files from stdin and generate and output Haskell module.
+Alex and Happy files can contain arbitrary Haskell code that can be escaped to the output.

 ```bash
 $ alex Lexer.x -o Lexer.hs